nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a new member
-2. HackAssist shows a list of fields to input (Name, Rating of Ability, Role)
+2. HackAssist shows a list of fields to input (Name,Phone Number, Email, Address, Tags)
 3. User inputs fields
 4. HackAssist shows list of all members, including new member Use case ends.